bigfoothq/clada/proj/comp/listener/doc/UPDATES.md

 - Check: `if (Date.now() - state.lastExecutionTime < 2000) return;`

 ### Component Dependencies
-- Listener directly loads unified-design.yaml (circular deps are fine)
+- Listener only depends on orchestrator for execution
-- No need for separate action-registry component
+- No direct schema or parser dependencies
-- Both sham-action-parser and listener load schema independently
+- Clean separation of concerns

 ### Clipboard Behavior
 - Copy full output if under MAX_TOTAL_OUTPUT